d4lton/lala/README.md

 # lala
 A simple language lexical analyzer, parser and interpreter

-The language is currently very simple, it only handles numeric variable declaration, IF/ELSE statements and a couple built-in functions.
+The language is currently very simple, it only handles numeric and string variable declaration, IF/ELSE statements and a couple built-in functions.

 Example: